On the Road

 Look at the whispy bit of a ghost that seems to be photobombing this image!
 Yikes, that might be the spirit of Blackjack Ketchum!

+My favorite part of the hotel was the porch with the view of Main Street.
+I could sit there and imagine it was 1910.
 The ranchers and railroad men would be pretty thirsty when they arrived and headed for the great oak bar in the saloon!

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.